deadlyvipers/dojo_rules/introduction.md

 Patrick Musi

-Studied Computer Science at the New Jersey Institute of Technology.
+Studied Computer Science at the New Jersey Institute of Technology